JakeRoxs/ds3os/README.md

 │   ├── Server.DarkSouls3/ Source code thats special to dark souls 3 support.
 │   ├── Server.DarkSouls2/ Source code thats special to dark souls 2 support.
 │   ├── Shared/            Source code that is shared between the server and injector projects.
-│   └── ThirdParty/        Source code for any third-party libraries used.
+│   └── ThirdParty/        Source code for any remaining third-party libraries used.
 │   └── WebUI/             Contains the static resources used to assemble the management web page for the server.
 ├── Tools/                 Various cheat engine tables, bat files and alike used for analysis.
 ```